 Jimaca - you've probably seen it pre-packaged in the grocery store, but do you know what it is?
 Also known as Mexican turnip or Mexican yam bean - or pachyrhizus erosis, if you want to get scientific - jicama is a vine native to Mexico, but more commonly refers to that plant's edible, turnip-shaped tuberous root.
 It's similar to a sweet potato or cassava.

-Don't be fooled by the jicama's intimidating, potato-rough exterior; behind that (extremely inedible) husk is the crisp, creamy-white, ultra-versatile vegetable you've been missing all along.
+Don't be fooled by its intimidating, potato-rough exterior; behind that (extremely inedible) husk is the crisp, creamy-white, ultra-versatile vegetable you've been missing all along.

-Before we dive into why you should be using it in your kitchen, here's a bit of jicama history.
+Before we dive into why you should be using it in your kitchen, here's a bit of its history.

 Native to the region, jicama was first cultivated in Mexico and Central America, where it was a dietary staple for Meso-American civilizations for centuries.
 In the 1600s, though, it made an appearance all the way across the globe.